 - Place 2 long pieces of plastic wrap - longer than the tenderloins - on the counter.
 Place tenderloin on the center of each piece.
 If your counter or island isn't big enough, do one at a time.

-- Sprinkle rub on top of each tenderloin.
-Lift the two corners of the plastic wrap closest to you, and gently lift causing the tenderloin to turn to other side.
+- Sprinkle some of the rub on top of each tenderloin.
+Lift the two corners of the plastic wrap closest to you, and gently lift causing the tenderloin to turn to the other side.
 This way, you don't have to get your hands dirty.
-Sprinkle more rub on other side of tenderloin.
+Sprinkle more rub on the other side of tenderloin.
 Grab the top two corners of the plastic wrap and lift to gently turn the tenderloin back on center.
 Use the wrap to press rub into meat by lifting each end and pressing down.
 If not roasting right away, wrap the pork tightly.
-Repeat with second tenderloin.
+Repeat with the second tenderloin.
 This can be done ahead and refrigerated until you are ready to roast.
 Otherwise, continue without wrapping tenderloins.
 You should have some rub leftover.
 You can keep it in an airtight container and use to season poultry, beef, or pork.

 - When ready to roast, set one oven rack on top position of oven and one rack on the bottom (lowest) position of oven.